 Table of Contents:

-Why do we need to integrate Python with Power BI?
+Why do we need to Integrate Python Scripts in Power BI?

-- Python with Power BI allows for improved analysis of your data, which provides you with the ability to study the data.
+- Using Python scripts in Power BI allows for improved analysis of your data, which enables deeper data analysis.

 - Python within Power BI helps users to create custom visuals to study their data.